ED-NY/HackCube-Making-simple/README.md

 It uses four layers of boards plus; components; shell; patch welding; steel mesh; the cost can be imagined, in fact, it can buy modules according to the community's drawings to weld itself, the disadvantage is not beautiful. <br>

 To sum up, I chose to draw a PCB to balance the cost of beauty and the difficulty of welding

-It is worth mentioning that although the original hackcube special is small in size, the signal distance of cc1101 module is relatively close, so I used the form of IPEX antenna for this module when drawing PCB <br>

-After my own test signal expanded a lot. <br>

 Because the code about 2.4G module is commented out in the original code, I did not consider adding nRF24L01 module when drawing PCB <br>